sara-huang-hart/real-estate-classification/README.md

    <br>
       <img src="Images/img-13.png" width="400">
    <br>
-Overall, the Logistic Regression approach had better performance in two separate instances, binning on the house_size attribute and a mixture of random sampling, dummy variables, and standardization.
+Overall, the Logistic Regression approach had better performance in two separate instances, binning on the house_size attribute and a combination of random sampling, dummy variables, and standardization.
 Both models achieved an accuracy of around 75%, an improvement of approximately 5% from the benchmark model.

+# 🔑 Key Takeaways
+We implemented three machine learning models to predict whether a real estate listing could be classified as a "high" or "low" price listing.
+From our analysis, we concluded how different models reacted to a variety of pre-processing techniques.
+From our choice of pre-processing techniques, the best techniques seemed to involve a combination of random sampling, standardization, and dummy variables for the state attribute.
+The binning technique improved the Logistic Regression model significantly.
+However, binning also led to a significant decrease in the performance of the Random Forest and KNN models, suggesting the importance of retaining the original granularity for some features.

+For this dataset, the best model seemed to be the Random Forest algorithm with no pre-processing.
+This model had the highest accuracy of 92%.
+Property location also seemed to be the attribute that plays a significant role in price.

+# 🤓 Lessons Learned and Project Improvements